 This program incorporates the belief that youth's needs are best met by providing and implementing approaches to support positive youth development and building capacity through a continuum of local community-based approaches whenever possible.
 While the county will be applying funds to address reentry throughout each phase of the program, how it is incorporated into the youths programming will vary as their level of preparation changes.
-In the first phase, assessment of the youth's aptitudes and abilities will take place and programming will be provided in order to maximize successes later in the process.
-Agreements with community-based organizations will enable youth to be placed in local housing if necessary to afford them the opportunity of full community access while maintaining strong support services and mentoring.
-Throughout each phase youth will continue to have available to them a continuum of community based care, including mental health services, medical services, mentoring, job placement, and transportation.
+In the first phase, assessment of the youth's aptitudes and abilities will take place and programming will be provided in order to maximize successes.
+Agreements with community-based organizations will assist youth with obtaining local housing if needed, and throughout each phase the youth will continue to have available to them a continuum of community based care, including mental health services, medical services, mentoring, job placement, and transportation.

 Employment skills, including training in interviewing, completing job applications and writing resumes, and dressing professionally, will have been part of the youths programming and multiple opportunities will be provided to ensure the youth is prepared to reenter the job market.
 Throughout the program, the county will also provide physical items needed to prepare for different kinds of employment; for example, in order to get an OSHA forklift operators permit, a forklift will be necessary for practice and test taking.
 An oven is necessary for the food handlers permit needed for work as a chef.
 A computer is needed for computer programming, and so on.
-The program will also include linkages to the Workforce Development Department (WDD), which may be able to provide on-site facilitators to further assist youth in successfully obtaining employment.
-Some of the types of jobs being discussed include electrical and solar power installation, welding and metalworking, and music production and graphic design.
-Local businesses and organizations in the community may help to facilitate these connections.
+The program will also include linkages to the Workforce Development Department (WDD), which may be able to provide on-site facilitators to assist youth in successfully obtaining employment.

-Additionally, contact with local unions, including the Ironworkers Local (for metalwork), the Carriers & Laborers Local (for building construction), the Teamsters Local (for shipping & logistics), and the Boilermakers Local (for industrial construction) may assist in ensuring safe, stable, high quality employment opportunities are available to the youth.
+Some of the types of jobs being discussed include electrical work and solar power panel installation, welding and metalworking, and music production and graphic design.
+Local businesses and organizations in the community, such as the Urban Conservation Corps of the Inland Empire, may help to facilitate these connections and trainings through either grants or agreements.
+These may include work with the California Forestry Service or with utility companies as a Line Clearance Tree Trimmer or a Utility Vegetation Management Pre-Inspector.
+Additionally, local unions, including the Ironworkers Local (for metalwork), the Carriers & Laborers Local (for building construction), the Teamsters Local (for shipping & logistics), and the Boilermakers Local (for industrial construction) may assist in ensuring safe, stable, high quality employment opportunities are available to the youth.
 For those youth attending college, they will be linked with on campus support to assist them with instructions, resources and opportunities.
 Follow-up services will be provided to ensure resource connectedness and assistance with independent living.

-Describe how the County plans to apply grant funds to address evidence-based, promising, trauma-informed and culturally responsive services for the target population: (WIC 1995 (3) (E))
+Describe how the County plans to apply grant funds to address evidence-based, promising, traumainformed and culturally responsive services for the target population: (WIC 1995 (3) (E))

-Although Evidence-Based and Promising Programming and services provided will change based on need and availability, some options may include the use of resources provided by the Evidence-Based Practices Resource Center which is part of the Substance Abuse and Mental Health Services Administration (SAMHSA) and the What Works Clearinghouse, which is a part of the Institute of Education Sciences (IES) within the U.S. Department of Education.
+Although Evidence-Based and Promising Programming services provided will change based on the needs of the youth, some options include the use of resources provided by the Evidence-Based Practices Resource Center (part of the Substance Abuse and Mental Health Services Administration (SAMHSA)) and the What Works Clearinghouse (part of the Institute of Education Sciences (IES) within the U.S. Department of Education).
 These organizations include positive reviews of several programs as examples of what may be provided: